DESI DR2 Baryon Acoustic Oscillations from the Lyman Alpha Forest Multipoles: Validation with DR2 mocks

-The $\alpha=1$ point remains within one-sigma region for the $\ell_\mathrm{max}=2$ case, whereas it is marginally outside for the $\ell_\mathrm{max}=4$ case.
+Finally, Fig.~\ref{fig:bao_mock_contour_valid} demonstrates that we recover unbiased BAO parameters for both cases.
+The $\alpha=1$ point remains within the one-sigma region for the $\ell_\mathrm{max}=2$ case, whereas it is marginally outside for the $\ell_\mathrm{max}=4$ case.
 The best-fitting BAO values are equal to one within one-third of the DR2 uncertainty for both.

 We conclude this section by selecting $\ell_\mathrm{max}=2$ as our ``baseline" for the multipole analysis, since it provides a better $\chi^2$ value and an unbiased BAO measurement within one-third of the DR2 uncertainty.